jihyeo2/CSGO-multihack/README.md

 2. Launch CSGO
 3. Run the executable

+**Just a heads-up: I just realized most browsers will flag the executable as a virus when you try to download it.
+So you’ll probably need to disable your browser’s antivirus as well temporarily—at least until Julie Oh figures out a clever workaround. haha...haha...ha...tears**

 Double-check you see `csgo_multihack_01.dll` in the same folder the executable `DLLInjector_csgo.multihack.exe` is saved.
 Also, make sure CSGO is already running before you launch the cheat.

 ---